 Unanswered Questions Remain

-While some work has been done to elucidate the metabolism and pharmacology of psilocybin/psilocin, the rest of the structurally similar derivatives have been ignored.
-This leaves lingering questions as to whether they behave similarly to psilocybin/psilocin — or if there are important differences in terms of pharmacology and/or metabolism.
+While this work helps elucidate the metabolism and pharmacology of psilocybin and psilocin, several structurally similar derivatives such as baeocystin, norbaeocystin, and aeruginascin have been ignored by researchers.
+This leaves lingering questions as to whether they behave similarly to psilocybin, psilocin, or both or if there are important differences in terms of pharmacology and metabolism.

 The scientific community has yet to study the pharmacology of psilocybin derivatives other than psilocin and psilocybin.
 For example, is baeocystin active?
 Or does it function as a prodrug like psilocybin?
-How does its potency compare to the potency of psilocybin/psilocin?
-How do its metabolism and elimination compare to that for psilocybin/psilocin?
+How does its potency compare to the potency of psilocybin and psilocin?
+How do its metabolism and elimination compare to that for psilocybin and psilocin?